Gain insight into the problems children face when a parent goes to prison.

 Children who continue to stay in touch with their parent in prison exhibit fewer disruptive and anxious behaviors.
 There is also evidence that it helps the parents as well by lowering recidivism rates and making reunification easier and more likely once the parent is released from prison.
 (La Vigne)

 Families usually are strained for money, so it is a huge sacrifice for them to even decide to go and visit a loved one.
 Plus there is always a chance the prisoner could have been moved.
-As a security precaution, current prison practice is to inform family members of an inmate's transfer to another prison only after the transfer is completed.
+As a security precaution, family members are not usually informed of a prisoner#39;s transfer until after the move is completed.
 (De Masi)

-Visiting procedures vary, but many jails and prisons force family members to be separated from the incarcerated relative by a thick glass window, which means they have to talk to each other using telephones.
-Also many jails and prison make visitors undergo frisk and search procedures.
+Visiting procedures vary, but many jails and prisons require visitors to be separated from the prisoner by a thick glass window, which means they have to talk to each other using telephones.
+Also many visitors must undergo frisk and search procedures before entering the visitation area.
 Crowded visiting rooms and long wait times are common.
 These conditions often deter family members from wanting to visit their incarcerated loved one.
 (Hairston)

 There are many situations where it is safer for a child not to be reunited with their incarcerated parent once that parent is released.
-One study found that "one out of eight children who are reported victims of maltreatment have parents who were recently arrested; in 90 percent of cases, it was the child's mother who was arrested."
-(La Vigne)
+If there is a history of child abuse, for example, the courts may not allow the parent to have contact with the child in the future.

 Children are sometimes concerned about bonding with their parents again because they don't see their parents as “reliable” or “dependable.”
 Often children have a different expectation of how their parents will behave than how the parents carry out their role upon reunification.
 (De Masi)